-- Why should I do it?
-It’s important for you to know the reason why the physician has ordered a certain test or surgical procedure.
-Getting a doctor to describe the logic behind his or her decision will serve to either put your mind at ease, or raise red flags about the validity of their suggestion.
+- Why is this necessary?
+It’s important to understand the reason why a physician has ordered a certain test, procedure or drug.
+Getting a doctor to describe the logic behind their decision will either put your mind at ease or raise red flags about the validity of their suggestion.

-- What other options do I have?
-Sometimes there is more than one way to conduct a diagnostic test or a viable alternative to surgery.
-Asking a doctor about all the possibilities will allow you to make a more informed decision regarding your medical care.
+- What other options are there?
+Sometimes there is more than one way to conduct a diagnostic test, perform a surgery or treat an ailment.
+Asking about all the possibilities will allow patients and caregivers to make more informed decisions.

-- What if I do it?
-Every medical procedure, no matter how innocuous has possible complications.
-Having knowledge of these hazards and their effect on the health of an elderly person is essential to making an informed decision about a test or procedure.
+- What are the risks of following this treatment plan?
+Every medical procedure, no matter how innocuous, comes with risks.
+Understanding possible complications, their likelihood and their effect on a senior’s health is essential to making an informed decision about a test or procedure.

 - What are the risks of not pursuing this treatment plan?
 Sometimes playing the devil’s advocate can be useful.
 Ask the doctor what could happen over both the short and long term if a certain test or procedure is not performed.